HarshShah2812/Azure-Data-Pipeline/README.md

 ## DBT Data Marts with Databricks and ADLS Gen2

 Using the snapshots, I could now build the Data Marts i.e., the final tables.
 I created another sub-folder inside the models folder, calling it marts, and created 3 more sub-folders within the folder for the customer, product, and sales data.
 I then created sql and yml files within each of these folders.
 The sql file contains the necessary transformations, while the yml defines the structure of the data.
-Below are screeshots of the dim_product.sql and dim_product.yml files respectively:
+Below are screenshots of the dim_product.sql and dim_product.yml files respectively:

 <img width="569" alt="Screenshot 2024-05-08 at 22 34 16" src="https://github.com/HarshShah2812/de-pipeline-dbt-databricks-azure/assets/67421468/816c1611-45fd-4cb1-b0ed-80249de8c1bf">